kazuuoooo/2024-Internships-Canada-And-US/data/header.md

   </a>
 </p>

+# Welcome!

-Welcome!
-This list is your go-to resource for 1000s internships and entry-level jobs in tech, design, business, and more for Summer 2024 and it's updated regularly with new opportunities.
-Share with a friend in need! - Share
+This list is your **go-to resource** for 1000s of internships and entry-level jobs in tech, design, business, and more for **Summer 2024**.
+It's updated regularly with new opportunities.
+Share with a friend in need!

+> :sparkles: **Share**

-🌎 Please note that this list is predominantly internships/jobs based in the United States, Canada, and Remote.
+🌎 **Please note** that this list is predominantly internships/jobs based in the **United States, Canada, and Remote**.

+---

-😴 Tired of checking for new internships every day? 💤 Have new internship opportunities sent directly to your inbox!
+😴 Tired of checking for new internships every day? 💤

+> :mailbox: **Have new internship opportunities sent directly to your inbox!**

 <p align="left">
   <a href="https://www.interninsider.me/">